Providing unique educational opportunities like no other hospital in Canada.

-SHN offers clinical placements to Medical Trainees in a variety of areas.
-Preceptors for self-selected and accept trainees based on their availability, time and practice capabilities when contacted by the University.
+SHN offers clinical placements to medical trainees in a variety of areas.
+Preceptors accept trainees based on their availability, time and practice capabilities when contacted by UofT.

 Please use the University preceptor catalog to find a preceptor.
-Once your preceptor is obtained and confirmed with our office, we will register you with the hospital.
+Once your preceptor is obtained and confirmed with UofT, the Medical Education Office will register you with the hospital.
 Trainees must register with the hospital prior to starting their rotation.

 SHN supports a number of Midwifery programs along with the UofT/NOMS physician assistant training program.
 Please contact your school to organize a rotation through SHN.